sandermak/branchandbound.net/_posts/2016-08-30-java9-modularity-oreilly-early-access-release.md

 With Java 9 it's finally coming to fruition, and that's a big deal.

 On the one hand, it allows new ways of creating strictly more modular applications.
-The module system introduces a stronger notion encapsulation and allows for explicit dependencies between modules.
+The module system introduces a stronger notion encapsulation into the platform and allows for explicit dependencies between modules.
 On the other hand, it's a logical continuation of Java's existing features and philosophy on large-scale software development.
 Access control (private/protected/public), programming to interfaces and so on were, and still are, important enablers of modular application development.
 The module system takes these features to next level.